Frequently Asked Questions

 Like all medical foods regulated under the Orphan Drug Act Amendments of 1988 in section 5 (360ee (b) (3)), IBgard® should be given to patients receiving active medical supervision for their IBS.
 Physicians can provide a management plan for a patient’s IBS and instructions for use of IBgard®.

-IBgard is available in the digestive aisle at CVS and Walgreens.
+IBgard is available in the digestive aisle at CVS, Walgreens, RiteAid, and Walmart.
 You can also order online at www.IBgard.com or by calling 1-855- GUT-GARD.

 Each IBgard® capsule contains 90mgs of ultra-purified peppermint oil.
 Other ingredients are microcrystalline cellulose, gelatin, methacrylic acid copolymer, hypromellose, methycellulose, triethyl citrate, polysorbate 80, FD&C Yellow#5 and FD&C Green#3.
 IBgard® is manufactured under Good Manufacturing Practices with no added: fat, sugar, salt, starch, yeast, wheat, gluten, corn, lactose, egg, soy, peanuts, shellfish or preservatives.

 - Normalize the digestion of food and absorption of nutrients, which have been compromised by IBS.